 PH in itself helps to reduce the microbial activity in the cocoa as microbes such as Salmonella which cause typhoid fever (Ryan I KJ, Ray CG, eds.
 (2004), Sherris Medical Microbiology (4th ed.), McGraw Hill. pp. 362–8.
 ISBN 978-0-8385-8529-0.) find conditions of neutral PH as conducive.

 However, our research confirmed the research by others that, a shift in PH affects cocoa as follows:

-- Lower PH in cocoa (when in acid medium) increases its sour (acidity) and astringent (Astringency is a tactile taste felt as a dry, rough feeling in the mouth and contraction of the tongue tissue.
-From: Encyclopaedia of Food Sciences and Nutrition (Second Edition), 2003) taste.
+- Lower PH in cocoa (when in an acid medium) increases its sourness (acidity) and astringent (Astringency is a tactile taste felt as a dry, rough feeling in the mouth and contraction of the tongue tissue.
+From Encyclopaedia of Food Sciences and Nutrition (Second Edition), 2003) taste.

-- Higher PH in cocoa (when in alkaline medium) intensifies the dark colour in cocoa and also tends to influence its flavour and taste of the cocoa depending on the concentration.
+- Higher PH in cocoa (when in an alkaline medium) intensifies the dark colour in cocoa and also tends to influence the flavour and taste of the cocoa depending on the concentration.

 - Knowing Your Cocoa And Its Quality Parametres: Cocoa Butter - September 26, 2020

 - Achieving Cocoa Trade Quality Standards – The Bean Count Parameter - August 23, 2020